Get 80% off your plan for your first 6 months.*

 Cost estimates and financing

-When a buyer needs a detailed breakdown of costs before committing, a pro forma invoice fits the bill.
+When a buyer needs a detailed breakdown of costs before committing, a pro forma invoice is the right document.
 It helps them secure financing, plan budgets, or get internal sign-off on spending.

 For example, a buyer might share the pro forma with their bank to arrange a letter of credit for an international purchase.